 About NoNo Pro

-NoNo Pro is a hair removal system that uses a heated wire called “pulsed thermicon technology.”
-It is not laser hair removal.
-Long-term use of the product is said to lead to hair that grows back thinner and finer, although if you stop using NoNo Pro, the company FAQ notes that “hair may eventually return to its previous pattern.”
+NoNo Pro is a hair removal system which uses a heated wire and a process called pulsed Thermicon Technology.
+This is different from laser hair removal.
+Long-term use of the product is said to result in hair which grows back thinner and finer.
+The official FAQ states, however, that if you stop using NoNo Pro “hair may eventually return to its previous pattern.”
+The company responded to a comment below and noted that results are “not permanent.”

 The official website is nonopro.com, which was registered on February 7, 2013.
-The original NoNo is also still advertised at trynono.com, which was registered on July 31, 2008.
+When this review was first posted in November 2013, the original NoNo was still being advertised at trynono.com, which was registered on July 31, 2008.
+That site now only appears to sell the NoNo Pro 3 model.

 NoNo Pro comes in 4 colors.
 The Pro3 is available in pink, turquoise, and a limited edition “Spring Bloom” color.
-The Pro5 is available in platinum.
+The Pro5 (if it is still available) comes in a platinum color.

 How Much Does NoNo Pro Cost?

-The original NoNo costs about $285.
-There are now two new “Pro” models:
+The original NoNo costs about $285, but no longer appears to be available.
+There are now two “Pro” models:

 - Pro3: 3 payments of $96.65 + $14.95 shipping, for a total of $304.90